Tips to Reduce Eye Strain — Because of remote learning, students often spend more screen time that resulted in eye strain from distance learning.

 Simulate a slope using a four-inch binder or purchase a slant board.
 We recommend Visual Edge Boards available for purchase at visualedgesb.com or amazon.com.
 Computer adjustments can also make a difference.

 Sit at least 25” away, increase the font size to reduce stress, and use a matte screen filter to reduce glare.
 Provide adequate lighting.
 Task light should be about 3x stronger than the surrounding room light.

 Think about your eyes.
 Soothe tired eyes with warmth by palming.
 This is a technique done by rubbing your hands together until warm, then gently placing palms over closed eyes, for an instant, on-the-go relief to tired, strained eyes.

 A warm compress also works well for this, using a warm washrag, or purchase an eye warmer to apply to closed eyes.
 The American Optometric Association also recommends following the 20/20/20 rule: Look up from your screen every 20 minutes, look 20 feet in the distance, and blink purposefully 20 times.

 The eyes blink less when using screens.
 Purposefully blinking helps keep the eyes tearing system functioning properly to avoid dry eye syndrome.
 It is also important to make sure that equal time is spent in up close and distance activities.
-Computer games are not a way to relax the eyes after distance learning/zoom calls.
+Computer games are not a way to relax the eyes after distance or remote learning and zoom calls.

 Working the eyes in close ranges is stressful.
 To relax, the eyes need to engage in an activity beyond arm’s length.
 For instance, throw a ball, walk the dog or even look out a window.
 Remembering to alternate between near and distance activities is a simple way to help avoid eye strain from distance learning.